cfkubo/rmq-workshop/EnterpriseRabbitMQ/readme.md

 ### LAB 4: Standby Replication (Enterprise feature for RMQ)

+### NOTE: Most of configuration is done via yaml.
+Please review the upstream-config.yaml and downstream-config.yaml for standby replication configuration.

 #### Specify local (upstream cluster) nodes and credentials to be used for WSR.
 #### Note that the target port is that of the RabbitMQ Stream protocol, *not* AMQP 1.0.